salvador-dali/unnamed/docs/3_development.md

 ###  Tests

-To run all tests, run `go test ./...` from the root.
-To run a single test file, run `go test` from that directory.
+To run a test, run `go test ./folder` or go to that directory and run `go test`.
 To run a single test, run `go test -run TestName`.
 You can add `-v` to see more details.

 ### How to write tests